egor54325/InterFuncs/README.md

 ## Troubleshooting

-If you encounter any issues during installation or execution, please refer to our [troubleshooting guide](link_here) for common problems and solutions.
+If you encounter any issues during installation or execution, please refer to our [troubleshooting guide](Troubleshooting_guide.md) for common problems and solutions.

-## Contributing

-To contribute to this project:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-branch
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m "Added a new feature"
-    ```
-4. Push your changes:
-    ```bash
-    git push origin feature-branch
-    ```
-5. Open a pull request for review.

-Please adhere to our [code of conduct](link_here) when contributing.

 ## Documentation

-Additional documentation can be found [here](link_to_documentation) or within the `docs` folder.
+Additional documentation can be found [here](doc.md) or within the `docs` folder.

 ## License